-today, since they lack the [d^c] sound, though I have not been able to verify this.
+41 Hazarmaveth (Hebrew הַצַרְמֵּוֶת, traditionally transliterated ḥãṣarmāwet (the dots under the ḥ and the ṣ and under other letters below indicate special pharyngeal or pharyngealized consonants), original pronunciation probably [ħas^sarmawet]) and Hadramaut (Arabic حضر موت, traditionally transliterated Hadramawt, pronounced [ħad^sramawt]) both derive from the identical Proto-Semitic name following standard sound changes.
+The fact that their vowels are slightly different is unimportant in Semitic languages, in which only the consonants determine the root.
+The original second consonant would have been Proto-Semitic [1'], which always became $\psi \neq d$ [d^s] in Arabic and $x \in S$ [s^s] in Hebrew (modern pronunciation [ts]).
+The original Hadramautic speakers would have retained the [1'], as do the speakers of the Modern South Arabian languages today, who probably use this sound in this name even today, since they lack the [ds] sound, though I have not been able to verify this.
 See my article Semitic Alphabets for more details.
-The original pronunciation in Proto-Semitic and Hadramautic would probably have been something like [ħal2aramawet].

-46 Here I have followed Dr. Hugh Ross's Gulf Oasis theory, which places the Garden of Eden within the Persian Gulf, which would have been dry at the time, and which is explained in reasons.org/articles/lost-civilization-beneath-the-persian-gulf-confirms-genesis-history-of-humanity and discussed at length in his book Navigating Genesis-I have also used some information from en.wikipedia.org/wiki/Havilah, in identifying the Pishon River, identified in Genesis 2:10-12 as flowing out of Havilah, as the Wadi Al-Batin and its upstream extension the Wadi al-Rummah.
+The original pronunciation in Proto-Semitic and Hadramautic would probably have been something like [hal'aramawet].
+42 Here I have followed Dr. Hugh Ross's Gulf Oasis theory, which places the Garden of Eden within the Persian Gulf, which would have been dry at the time, and which is explained in reasons.org/articles/lost-civilization-beneath-the-persian-gulf-confirmsgenesis-history-of-humanity and discussed at length in his book Navigating Genesis, in identifying the Pishon River, identified in Genesis 2:10-12 as flowing out of Havilah, as the Wadi Al-Batin and its upstream extension the Wadi al-Rummah.
 I have also used some information from en.wikipedia.org/wiki/Havilah regarding location evidence for Havilah based on clues in Genesis 1, in particular the Cradle of Gold and the headwaters of the Pishon.
-(Others who, in discussing the four rivers of Genesis 2:10-14, have suggested this identification for the Pishon are Kenneth Kitchen and Juris Zarins, though they identify a different river for the Gihon than Ross does.
-Jeffrey Rose also proposed a Gulf Oasis theory with a dry Persian Gulf, and mentions the Wadi El-Batin, though he doesn't associate it with the Genesis rivers.)
+(Others who, in discussing the four rivers of Genesis 2:10-14, have suggested this idenfication for the Pishon are Kenneth Kitchen and Juris Zarins, though they identify a different river for the